Best Bars for Wings in Philadelphia

 Irish Pol: Forget everything you know about Buffalo-style, the hot mustard wings at this Old City bar are smokin' ($9).

 Jose Pistolas: Known for their excellent tacos and beer list, this Center City cantina didn't neglect wings either.
-Try the large wings hot or smoked ($10.50).
+Try the large wings hot, smoked, or BBQ ($10).

 Khyber Pass Pub: The Old City beer serves three types of grilled chicken wings; Buffalo, chiptole-bourbon BBQ and honey habanero.
 You have the option to sample all three, and you should go for it ($11).

-McCrossen's Tavern: Get the regular or habanero version of chef Townsend Wentz' meaty wings at this Fairmount gastropub ($9/$16).
+McCrossen's Tavern: Get the regular or habanero version of meaty wings at this Fairmount gastropub ($9/$16).

 Moriarty's: It's classic bar style for the wings at this Wash West Irish pub.
 Buffalo sauce, celery, blue cheese, it's all there in a satisfyingly big portion.

-North Third: Get 'em by the pound at this NoLibs bar, in the house famous or Asian style with peanuts (1 lb. for $7, 2 lbs. for $14).
+North Third: Get 'em by the pound at this NoLibs bar, in the house famous or Asian style with peanuts (1 lb. for $10).

 P.O.P.E: Munch on either mild, habanero mole or honey BBQ buffalo wings on East Passyunk Avenue ($8).

-Pub & Kitchen: Find seriously fingerlickin'-sticky honey Buffalo wings made with organic chicken at 20th and Lombard ($10).
+Pub & Kitchen: Find seriously fingerlickin' smoked chili vinegar wings made with organic chicken at 20th and Lombard ($11).

-Resurrection Ale House: This Grays Ferry bar is noted for fried chicken, so you know the wings with chipotle BBQ glaze and buttermilk dressing have a great chance at winning you over ($9).
+Resurrection Ale House: This Grays Ferry bar is noted for fried chicken, so you know the Resurrection wings with za'atar spice and lemon yogurt or the Ale House wings with the spicy house sauce and poppy seed ranch have a great chance at winning you over ($10).

-South Philadelphia Tap Room: The South Philly gastropub keeps it classic with Buffalo-style bites ($9).
+South Philadelphia Tap Room: The South Philly gastropub keeps it spicy with fried wings with chili sauce and pickled turnips ($10).

 Photo by Danya Henninger